isomerpages/moe-stmargaretpri/_learning-at-sms/Co Curricular Activities/STAR.md

 *   To nurture an interest in Language Arts and performances
 *   To develop creativity and self- expression
-*   To hone their skills in public speaking&nbsp;&nbsp;
+*   To hone their skills in public speaking &amp; teamwork
 *   To nurture in pupils a love of reading and literary works
 *   To nurture girls of character